 Everything in the 3-D world is measured in those coordinate systems-2-D for images and video display and 3-D for everything else.
-So, if you were to define a point in space (using 3-D coordinates) that is in front of you (along the Z-axis), slightly to your right (along the X-axis), and at about eye-level (along the Y-axis), you would state those coordinates as X=100, Y=50, Z=200.
+So, if you were to define a point in space (using 3-D coordinates) that is in front of you (along the z-axis), slightly to your right (along the x-axis), and at about eye-level (along the y-axis), you would state those coordinates as X=100, Y=50, Z=200.
 Those coordinates would represent a coordinate that is 100 units to your right, 50 units above the ground, and 200 units in front of you, respectively.

-As for 2-D coordinates, you would say that a picture on the wall is 200 units wide by 200 unit in height.
+As for 2-D coordinates, you would say that a picture on the wall is 200 units wide by 200 units in height.
 The center of that picture would be at X=100, Y=100, and the upper-left corner of the picture would be at X=0, Y=0.
 Those 3-D coordinates are referred to as untransformed coordinates because they do not represent the final coordinates that are used to render an object to the display.
 On the other hand, 2-D coordinates are referred to as transformed coordinates, as they map directly to the display's coordinates.
-Later in this chapter, in the section "The Math of 3-D," you find out how to convert an untransformed coordinate into a transformed coordinate, but for now let's focus on how to define objects using the coordinates you just read about.
+Later in this chapter, in the section "The Math of 3-D," you find out how to convert an untransformed coordinate you just read about.